 Location: Agnes Scott College, Decatur, GA

-SETC’s 2017 Theatre Symposium will focus on the interplay of theatre and costume.
+SETC’s 2018 Theatre Symposium will focus on the interplay of theatre and embodiment.
 Possible topics include, but are not limited to:

-- The relationship of costume to the actor’s body
+- The relationship of the body to the play text

 Call for Papers